 Saving Money on Your Wedding Cake – The Myths

 There are many tips out there for saving money on your wedding cake.
-From my experience let me give you my view on some of the myths out there!
+From my experience some of these are myths, let me give you my view…

 Myth 1: I can save money by ordering a fake cake from a cake designer for display, while serving a cheap cake from the kitchen to guests

 There is a circulating myth that you can save money by getting a cake designer to decorate polystyrene tiers to make a beautiful cake, while serving a cheap cake from the kitchen, and guests won’t notice.
 There are numerous reasons why this is a myth.

 Firstly, who wants to give their guests a fake experience or indeed cake that doesn’t live up to its looks?
 A good cake designer wouldn’t agree to this idea either, the damage to their reputation of having their ‘cake’ on display while serving a cheap cake bought elsewhere would be too great.